freeradical13/freeradical13.github.io/index.md

 [Protein synthesis][]:

-1. At a sequence of nucleotides called the [promoter][] (sequence TATA), [RNA polymerase II][] and other factors split double-stranded DNA and perform transcription of genes into proteins.
+1. At a sequence of nucleotides called the [Promoter][], [RNA Polymerase][] attaches and splits double-stranded DNA to perform transcription of genes into proteins.
+In eukaryotic cells, certain proteins must first bind to a part of the Promotor called the [TATA Box][] before RNA polymerase may bind.
 One promoter may transcribe one or more genes.
 1. [Transcription][]: RNA polymerase goes from the 3' to the 5' end of one DNA strand and adds to the 3' end of a new RNA molecule called [pre-messenger RNA][] (pre-mRNA or [primary transcript][]).
 The name of the DNA strand is the [template strand][], or [antisense strand][dna sense], or [negative strand][].
 Since the pre-mRNA nucleotides are complementary to the template strand, they effectively represent the complementary DNA strand which is called the [coding strand][], or [sense strand][dna sense], or [positive strand][], or [non-template strand][].
 This is because the "sense" of the new pre-mRNA molecule reflects the sequence of bases in the sense or coding strand.
 By convention, a gene is described by its coding strand.
 Transcription proceeds at about [50 nucleotides per second][campbell urry et al 11th pg 344].
     1. In bacteria, transcription ends at a [terminator][].
     1. In eukaryotes: